djdcybersecurity/c-programming-fundamentals-repo/README.md

 - A set of questions to test understanding of key concepts.
 - Covers topics such as syntax, debugging, preprocessor directives, and best practices.

----
-This chapter provides a **solid foundation** for C programming by covering essential concepts, coding practices, and debugging techniques. 🚀